The U. S. Environmental Protection

 samples collected on or near the site that exceed Removal Management Levels

 (RML) which are chemical-specific concentrations that help define areas,

 contaminants, or conditions where a cleanup or mitigation measures known as a

 removal action may be appropriate.
-EPA has mobilized additional resources to
+EPA mobilized additional resources to

-currently establishing additional air monitoring and sampling and taking steps
+the site, established additional air monitoring and sampling, and took steps

 Recommended Actions for the Public